blackpintz/ror-social-scaffold/README.md

 - The user is able to accept or reject a friendship request.
 - The user is able to see posts created only by them and their friends.

+## Final look of the users's list page

 ![Final look of the users' list page](images/user-list-page2.png)

+## Final look of a user's show page

 ![Final look of a user's show page](images/user-show-page2.png)

 [Live demo link](https://limitless-reaches-23856.herokuapp.com/users/sign_in)